Blue Note Jazz Festival will be at new Napa venue this year despite resident complaints

 What’s the issue?

-Blue Note Napa hadn’t learned a special event permit was needed from the county for its Blue Note Summer Sessions concert series until selling tickets and receiving a notice of code violation.
+Blue Note Napa hadn’t learned Napa County special event permits were needed prior to selling tickets for its Blue Note Summer Sessions concert series earlier this year.

+Ken Tesler, managing director of Blue Note Napa, said in an email that organizers had met with the county about the permitting process in March, prior to putting the tickets on sale.
+There was no indication that there would be a problem with selling the tickets until Blue Note received a notice of code violation from the county, he wrote, and the organizers moved to secure those permits swiftly after receiving the notice.

-An additional permit was needed to hold the much larger Jazz Festival.
+An additional special event permit was needed to hold the much larger Jazz Festival.

 Initially, Blue Note Napa planned to hold both its concert series, which started in May and is set to run through September, and the Jazz Festival at Silverado.

-But Ken Tesler, managing director of Blue Note Napa, said that holding the concert series in that location ended up not being feasible, in part because each show would’ve required a separate permit from the county.
+But Tesler said that holding the concert series in that location ended up not being feasible, in part because each show would’ve required a separate permit from the county.
+After the initial county meeting, Tesler wrote, organizers believed they would be able to group the summer series into two permits.

+That turned out not to be the case.
+And, according to Tesler, organizers discovered the county permit statute wouldn’t allow for enough of the type of permit needed to hold all the summer session shows plus the Jazz Festival at one property in a single calender year.

 “It fit better in the Meritage, for lots of reasons,” Tesler said.